What Norway shore excursions to book and not to book

 They will offer a shore excursion to Dalsnibba, a skywalk with a view of the fjord like you have from nowhere else.
 Do it.
 For more info and inspiring picutures read this post on the highest fjord road in the world.

 Cruise hack: if you´ve ever been to a port where you had to tender out before, you know that waiting for these little boats may take a long time.
-Booking a shore excursion, however, ensures that you´ll be out first, on a dedicated tender boat so you make the bus on time.
+Booking on of the Norwegian fjords cruise excursions, however, ensures that you´ll be out first, on a dedicated tender boat so you make the bus on time.
 The ship’s scouts will make sure of it.

 Have you already been on any Norway shore excursion?
 Were they worth it?
 Comment below!